hex-tic-tac-toe/ambrosia/README.md

 # ambrosia
-An experimental hexagonal tic-tac-toe bot written in Rust.
+An experimental hexagonal tic-tac-toe bot written in Rust by @trueharuu.

 ## Prerequisites
 This bot requires Rust to be installed.
 You can find an installation method for `rustup` and `cargo` here: https://rust-lang.org/